Verical/ngDropover/README.md

-AngularJS-ngDropover
+ngDropover
 =================

-**AngularJS ngDropover** is a feature-rich, event-driven solution for dropdowns, popovers, tooltips, or any other time you need a trigger or triggers to hide-show elements.
+**ngDropover** is a feature-rich, event-driven solution for dropdowns, popovers, tooltips, or any other time you need a trigger or triggers to hide-show elements.
 The only dependency is AngularJS and your imaaginaaaationnnn!

 * Open and close the dropover programmatically with events
 * Built in touch support